Workplace Anger: Tips On How To Deal With An Angry Colleague

 2. Try To Stay Calm

-Anger thrives on negativity so when you respond to an angry person in the same negative way, it’s likely to cause chaos and more anger.
-When dealing with an angry colleague, you need to remain calm.
+Anger thrives on negativity so when you respond to an angry colleague in the same negative way, it’s likely to cause chaos and more anger.
+When dealing with angry coworkers, you need to remain calm.
 However, you don’t want to come across as a person who is indifferent to a situation that is causing them to act like that.
 Stay calm but not too calm.
 When you show indifference (albeit unknowingly) it can cause them to feel angrier.

 3. Let Them Know That They Are Heard